smkrv/ha-text-ai/README.md

 ## ⚡ Installation

 ### HACS Installation (Recommended)
+>[!TIP]
+>HA Text AI is available in the default HACS repository.
+You can install it directly through HACS or click the button below to open it there.

 <a href="https://my.home-assistant.io/redirect/hacs_repository/?owner=smkrv&repository=ha-text-ai&category=Integration"><img src="https://my.home-assistant.io/badges/hacs_repository.svg" width="170" height="auto"></a>
 1. Open HACS in Home Assistant
 2. Click on "Integrations"